-You don’t need to have an extensive accounting and bookkeeping background to run a business, especially since outsourcing your needs is more accessible nowadays.
-However, you may still want to be able to keep a close eye on your books to keep accountability, here are some simple ways to keep tabs on your books and make sure everything is running smoothly.
+You don’t need to have an extensive accounting and bookkeeping background to run a business.
+Especially since outsourcing your needs is more accessible nowadays.
+However, you may still want to be able to keep a close eye on your books to keep accountability.
+Bypass the bookkeeping firms with these simple ways to keep tabs on your books and make sure everything is running smoothly.

-4. Check to see if you bank reconciliations have been done, are there outstanding items unreconciled for a long period of time (6 months or more)
+Check to see if you bank reconciliations have been done.
+Are there outstanding items unreconciled for a long period of time (6 months or more)?

-5. Poor communication – communication is key between you as the business owner and your bookkeeper.
-This will help kaibosh any major issues early on, make sure you both understand from the beginning that there will be an open channel of communication on a preset basis.
+Communication is key between you as the business owner and your bookkeeper.
+This will help kibosh any major issues early on, make sure you both understand from the beginning that there will be an open channel of communication on a preset basis.

-Applying these checks throughout the year will enforce your amenability and loyalty as an owner and reduce the chances of mistakes which will cause issues come tax season or audits.
-There’s never too much that a boss can do in the way of double checking that things are running smoothly, as long as you have people you can trust to do the job, a check is all that is needed.
+Applying these checks throughout the year will enforce your amenability and loyalty as an owner.
+It will also reduce the chances of mistakes which cause issues come tax season or audits.
+There’s never too much that a boss can do in the way of double checking that things are running smoothly.
+As long as you have people you can trust to do the job, a check is all that is needed.